Centurion Test, India vs South Africa day five: A look at the weather forecast at SuperSport Park

 Chasing a never achieved victory target of 305 at the Supersport Park, South Africa finished the day at 94 for 4 with Elgar unbeaten on 52 after Indian batters caved in on a track with uneven bounce, getting all-out for 174 in just 50.3 overs.

-The home side would be hoping for their captain Dean Elgar’s dogged defiance and mind you, if enough overs are possible, India could also be under pressure if the likes of Quinton de Kock and Wiaan Mulder get going.
+The home side would be hoping for their captain Dean Elgar’s dogged defiance to continue, along with Temba Bavuma, and mind you, if enough overs are possible, India could also be under pressure if the likes of Quinton de Kock and Wiaan Mulder get going.

 But there has been the threat of rain on the final day on Thursday for a while now.